kh14762/chiral-impulse/README.md

 ### Implemented Game Objects
 #### Tesseract
   Each Player is equipped with a virtual & implemented tesseract.
 The relationsip between the two is binding and can be seen as the same game object.
-  Each tesseract contains a set state who's dominion of control soley belongs to the parented player.
+  Each tesseract contains a set state who's dominion of control soley belongs to the parented player. expressed as a cube with a child outlined rendered tesseract.

 #### SubStation
   A cynlindrical vessal composed of different submodules.
 Can house any player.

 #### Harken 743 ("darkstone")
-  A heuristically programmed artificial caretaker that controls substation functionality.
+  A heuristically programmed artificial caretaker that controls substation functionality. expressed as a black tablet with-in the gamworld.